 We’ll talk more about canning later in the year, but since we have a goal this month of Learning a New Skill, I thought I’d mention canning as a good skill to learn.
 Once you learn to can, you can be canning something almost every month, putting lots of ready-made dinners into your pantry.
 Which is exactly what I did last week.

 Last fall we were able to get FREE potatoes.
-We just had to dig them up and an hour’s worth of digging yielded about 300 lbs.
+All we had to di was go dig them up.
+With just an hour of digging we got about 300 lbs.
 My husband thought that was way, waaaaaayyytoo much.
 I assured him it wasn’t.
 In the last six months we’ve eaten potatoes in every size, shape and manner possible.
 I’ve given about 20 lbs to my married son, but he doesn’t want any more (I guess the food storage gene is recessive or somehow didn’t get passed on to him.
 Or he really doesn’t like potatoes.)
 But we’ve still got a lot more and I don’t want my husband to say “I told you so.”

 Rice and pasta don’t endure home canning very well.
 They just turn into a gloppy mess, so trust me, you don’t want to use them in your home-canned soups.
-If I want to, I can add leftover noodles or rice to the soup when I open the jars.
-I can add extra stock or veggies if I need a bigger pot of soup than one quart.
+If you really want noodles or rice in your soup, add them when you open the jars.
+Either add leftovers and just heat the soup, or add uncooked pasta or rice and let the soup simmer until they’re cooked.
+You can also add extra stock or veggies if you need an extra serving or two more than you get from one quart.
 One quart is the equivalent of two cans of Progresso Soup.
 But this is much tastier and healthier.

-Home canning is not only a good way to take advantage of sales, free food and garden surplus, but it makes great ready-made meals.
+In the spring, we see carrots and potatoes go on sale as the warehouses clear out to make room for this year’s harvest.
+So take advantage of those sales and can up some soup.
+Home-canned soup makes great ready-made meals.
 I have dozens–perhaps 75 or more–jars of home canned chili, beef and barley soup, turkey and chicken soups in my basement.
 So come on over.
 Dinner is always just 10 minutes from being served.
 (Unless you want dinner rolls with that soup.
 I need a couple hours notice for that.)